Notary Blog and Podcast of Sonita M. Leak, CNSA | Dealing with Grief When Performing Notary Work’

 Customer Service is key.
 I say that with capital letters because those two words are so very important.
 I’ve contributed to several articles regarding offering top-notch Customer Service.
 Knowledge is at one end of the Customer Service spectrum.
 Empathy is at the other end.

-For more information (and this is for INFORMATIONAL PURPOSES ONLY), you can search through my posts by using the Search Bar in the left panel of this site.
+For more information (and this is for INFORMATIONAL PURPOSES ONLY), you can search through my posts by using the Search Bar in the top right sidebar of this site.

 Comments?
 Questions?
 Leave them in the Comments section below.